AlephNull0/glass-movie-player/README.md

 adb push my_video.mp4 /sdcard/Movies
 ```

-You can upload videos anywhere in the /sdcard directory, but I just like using the Movies subdirectory.
+You can upload videos anywhere in the /sdcard directory, but I like using the Movies subdirectory.

 Watching Videos
 ---------------
 Browsing and picking a video to watch is self-explanatory.
-Once you start the application, just swipe the trackpad as if you were navigating through your timeline items.
+Once you start the application, scroll through the videos by swiping on the trackpad as if you were navigating through your timeline items.
 Press the trackpad to select a video.

 ![Every video is displayed as a card](assets/picker1.png?raw=true)
 ![Browse videos by swiping--just like navigating your timeline](assets/picker2.png?raw=true)